Pop culture and entertainment-centric content tends to have a leg-up on more traditional businesses when it comes to being interesting.

 Some types of content get bogged down simply by their length.
 Highly technical and niche industries often demand long-winded, descriptive content, but that approach can actively drive users away.
 Instead, work to find concise points within the body of your content, and format your piece to highlight those points—for example, you could include a bulleted list of potential benefits to the process you describe.
 This will make your post more scannable and more digestible to audiences who may otherwise be alienated by its girth.

 Interesting content isn’t just about making your job more fun or making your content more likely to attract visitors (though those are nice perks).
-It’s also about making your brand more relatable, and making your industry more approachable.
+It’s also about making your brand more relatable and making your industry more approachable.
 It’s about forging better, more personal connections with your potential customers, increasing your conversion rate, and entering into new client relationships with a warmer foundation.
-All of this starts with more interesting content—and these tips will help you get there.
+Your blog starts with more interesting content—and these tips will help you get there.

 Even if you don’t work in a traditionally “boring” industry, you can use these strategies to make your content more exciting, and therefore more appealing to your target audience.
 With practice, you’ll become even better at making your content more fun to read, and before you know it, it will all come naturally.